CS

 The Verdict

-The MG IM5 takes 6 of 7 key spec categories and comes in at a lower price.
+The MG IM5 takes 5 of 5 key spec categories and comes in at a lower price.
 If boot space matters, the MG IM5 has a clear edge.
-The MG IM5 adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions